PacktPublishing/Tensorflow-2-Reinforcement-Learning-Cookbook/README.md

 - 5.3 Building advanced stock trading RL platform to train agents that trade like human pros

+### Chapter 6: RL in real-world: Building intelligent agents to complete your To-Dos

+- 6.1 Building learning environments for real-world RL

+- 6.2 Building an RL agent to complete tasks on the web: Call to Action bot

+- 6.3 Building a visual auto-login bot

+- 6.4 Training an RL agent to automate flight booking for your travel

+- 6.5 Training an RL agent to manage your emails

+- 6.6 Training an RL agent to automate your social-media account management

 ## Getting started

 1. Install system dependencies:`sudo apt install -y make cmake ffmpeg`